michiels/backupmethod/README.md

 rbenv install 2.1.0
 ```

-Make sure your terminal PATH includes ./bin by adding this line to your `~/.bash_profile`
+Make sure your terminal PATH includes ./bin by adding this line to your `~/.bash_profile` to make binstubs work.
+Binstubs makes your commands fast.

 ```
 export PATH=bin:$PATH